 Oct.
 12 (Saturday) 10:00 - 11:30 and 1:00 - 2:30

 By George Hastings

 George Hastings was introduced to Anthroposophy around 1990.
-He soon discovered that Richard Wagner’s Ring Cycle operas contain many esoteric lessons.
+He soon discovered that Richard Wagner’s Ring Cycle operas contained many esoteric lessons.
 Since then he has been researching hidden allegorical messages in the arts and mythology.
-In 2010 he wrote Rudolf Steiner, Richard Wagner, and Allegories of The Ring which put The Ring Cycle in the perspective of the precession of the equinox.
-He hopes to rewrite and republish it in the future.
-His other favorite subjects include Homer’s Odyssey, King Minos and the Minotaur, Jason and the Golden Fleece, and Mozart’s The Magic Flute.
+In 2010 he wrote ‘Rudolf Steiner, Richard Wagner, and Allegories of The Ring’ which put The Ring cycle into the perspective of the precession of the equinox.
+He hopes to rewrite and republish it someday.
+His other favorite subjects include Homers Odyssey, King Minos and the Minotaur, Jason and the Golden Fleece, and Mozart’s The Magic Flute.
 He lives with his wife, Celeste Bennett, on Marrowstone Island in Washington.

 THE SISTINE CHAPEL EXHIBIT